arched-dev/flask-scheema/docs/source/callbacks.rst

 Extending Query Params
 ---------------------------

-If you are hoping to extend a endpoints by adding additional ``query params``, defining the function to handle its function is down to you.
+If you are hoping to extend a endpoints by adding additional ``query params`` to your endpoints defining the function is beyond the scope of ``flask-scheema``.

 .. note::
     If you are looking to add aditional filters...